COdiwuor/US-gun-violence-case-study/README.md

 The datasets have 3 CSV files, 24 columns, and 500,000 rows.
 The data also follows a ROCCC approach:

 * **Reliability - MED:** The Gun Violence Incidents in the Unites States data is complete and accurate.
 It comes from the Gun Violence Archive (GVA).
 The GVA website maintains a database of known shootings in the United States, coming from law enforcement, media and government sources from all 50 states.
 The US Police shootings data was scraped from Wikipedia.
 * **Original - MED:** GVA is an independent data collection and research group.
-Data on the US Police Shootings dataset gathered from The Counted, a website that tracks people killed by the police in the US.
+Data on the US Police Shootings dataset gathered from The Counted, a website that tracks the number of people killed by police in the US.
 * **Comprehensive - HIGH:** The data includes names, dates, manner of death, state where death occurred, city, address, number of people killed & injured, age, race, gender, whether victim was armed, and if there were signs of mental illness.
 * **Current - HIGH:** The data is current.
 It goes from 2013 to September 2022.
 * **Cited - MED:** The data is cited from <a href="https://www.gunviolencearchive.org/">Gun Violence Archive</a>, and <a href="https://en.wikipedia.org/wiki/Lists_of_killings_by_law_enforcement_officers_in_the_United_States">Wikipedia</a>